 There are rickshaws and buses running through the city.
-However, if you are new and don’t know the names of the localities, language barrier will create an issue.
+However, if you are new and don’t know the names of the localities, the language barrier will create an issue.
 Anyway, most important places are located around the Kangla Fort and are at a walkable distance.
-Best option for visitors is to simply check the map and cover the places one by one as I have described above.
+The best option for visitors is to simply check the map and cover the places one by one as I have described above.
 Also, inside Kangla Fort you can find bicycles for rent.

 Where to eat in Imphal?

 It is surprisingly hard to locate a good restaurant in Imphal and even harder to locate a place serving local cuisine.
 One night I had to survive with biscuits because all the shops were shut down by 7.30 PM, when I went out looking for dinner.
-The best known place that everyone will suggest is the Luxmi Kitchen, located not far from the Ima Keithel, where you can have the traditional Thali.
+The best-known place that everyone will suggest is the Luxmi Kitchen, located not far from the Ima Keithel, where you can have the traditional Thali.
 It is more like a hostel mess rather than a restaurant.
 The full Thali costs around INR 180.

 ATM, Data and Phone Connectivity in Imphal